aqibraza07/valentineProposal/README.md

 # valentineProposal
-This is my one of the funny project on valentine's day .
+This is a small project on valentine's day .